Utilising Cloud Based Audio Post-Production for Television

-Production budgets in today’s television industry are constantly being squeezed leaving production companies under increased pressure to cut costs and save money wherever possible.
+Budgets in today’s television industry are constantly being squeezed leaving production companies under increased pressure to cut costs and save money wherever possible.
 More for less has become the norm and producers are having to find new ways to make their budget stretch further.

-For most television, when it comes to sound post production the bulk of work is usually done unattended in the dubbing suite with the client only attending for final review and sign off.
+For the large majority of television, when it comes to sound post production the bulk of work is usually done unattended in the dubbing suite with the client only attending for final review and sign off.
 Expensive real estate in Central London is not always necessary to complete the nuts and bolts of the work and is an added cost that is passed onto the client.
 Along with this, rents in production hotspots like London’s Soho have soared in recent years increasing the cost further.

 The reality is it makes little difference to the final sound of a production if it’s mixed in Soho, Bradford or Brighton, the only real difference being cost.
 If producers are willing to adopt a remote workflow and shift expectations from luxury facilities in Soho to the talent and value for money found outside the capital, significant savings can be made.

 Although remote audio post production is not a new concept, in the past technology hasn’t been mature enough to enable a smooth collaborative workflow and the cost of setting up a small to medium size studio was unobtainable for most freelancers.
 Now with an average computer capable of running a large Pro Tools session and the majority of audio post work done ‘in the box’ without the need for large format consoles, big rooms and large multi-room facilities the barriers to entry have been greatly reduced.

 As a consequence, a network of some of the best talent in the industry are choosing to set up their own facilities and working with them is easier than ever thanks to the development in technologies, software and connectivity.